dolfinx.fem.petsc

 Note

-The Function does not share memory with the solution vector x.
+The function(s) do not share memory with the solution vector

 - property x: Vec